As part of celebrating the 125th anniversary

 repository.

-In the spring quarter, the class will focus on three projects.
-The emphasis in the course will be
+In Autumn 2024, the class will focus on five projects.
+The emphasis in the course is

 requirements.
 Because there are 76 Fractal Flyers and they will be installed for years, each one needs

 to be robust and require very little maintenance.
-The three projects are:
+The five projects are:

 - Body shell: The internals (motors, circuit board, etc) of a Fractal Flyer are covered